shaneciaholden/shaneciaholden/README.md

 Fun facts:
 I am a HUGE fan of simulation games !
-Rimworld being my current favorite
+Rimworld being my current favorite game.
+My favorite movies are Fantastic Mr.Fox, dusk til dawn, Spirited Away.
+(I have WAY more but these were my first thoughts.)
+My favorite comfort shows are : Saiki K, the oblongs and inside job.

 Hello!
 I'm Sha'Necia , Aspiring AI and Robotics Engineer with a passion for innovation at the intersection of technology and human-centered design.
 Currently pursuing a bachelor's in applied technology, with a focus on artificial intelligence, robotics, and learning game development on my own.
 I thrive on integrating diverse skills, from programming and web/app development to 3D art and low-poly modeling, to create meaningful, engaging experiences.